Emoji subcategory

 What this subcategory adds

-time narrows the library into a more precise set than the parent category travel & places.
-Emoji such as ⌛️ hourglass done, ⏳️ hourglass not done, ⌚️ watch, ⏰️ alarm clock make the subcategory easier to scan and compare.
+time is a narrower slice of travel & places.
+Typical entries include ⌛️ hourglass done, ⏳️ hourglass not done, ⌚️ watch, ⏰️ alarm clock.

 Top tags